ottohellwig/ottohellwig.github.io/_posts/2023-08-15-Creative-Pebble-Review.md

 ---
 title: Creative Pebble Review
+author: Otto Hellwig
 date: 2023-08-15 19:40:00 +1000
 categories: [Review, Tech]
-tags: [tech, speakers, review, creative] # TAG names should always be lowercase
+tags: [tech, speakers, review, creative]
-image:
-  path: /assets/lib/creative-pebble-review/pebble1.jpg
-  lqip: data:image/webp;base64,UklGRpoAAABXRUJQVlA4WAoAAAAQAAAADwAABwAAQUxQSDIAAAARL0AmbZurmr57yyIiqE8oiG0bejIYEQTgqiDA9vqnsUSI6H+oAERp2HZ65qP/VIAWAFZQOCBCAAAA8AEAnQEqEAAIAAVAfCWkAALp8sF8rgRgAP7o9FDvMCkMde9PK7euH5M1m6VWoDXf2FkP3BqV0ZYbO6NA/VFIAAAA
-  alt: Creative Pebble Speakers
+render_with_liquid: false
 ---

 After looking for budget speakers to reduce the discomfort caused by my closed-back ANC headphones (Sony WH-1000XM4), I stumbled upon the Creative Pebble while browsing Umart.
 So I decided to pick these $20 pair of speakers up and give my opinions in addition to testing them for myself.
 So here's the rundown: